 Recording session at the Germanisches Nationalmuseum Nuremberg, 2013 (photo by Nicolay Ketterer)

-"With the samples, I like to capture the thing that moves people about the instrument, the emotion it evokes, its beauty." says Nicolay Ketterer, head of realsamples and chief recordist.
+"With the samples, I like to capture the elusive thing that moves people about the instrument, the emotion it evokes, its beauty." says Nicolay Ketterer, head of realsamples.

 "Some sample companies shoot for 'neutral' sounding recordings.
 This is not what I'm after.
-I feel that seemingly 'neutral' audio equipment and recordings mostly sound boring and unrealistic.
-The reality in original instruments is far from being boring."
-A general problem inherent to the system of audio recordings, he contnues.
-"By default, reducing real, 3-dimensional auditory events to stereo systems is anything but neutral.
-By choosing the appropriate equipment, we try to capture the 3-dimensional essence and impact of an instrument."
+I feel that seemingly 'neutral' audio equipment and recordings mostly sound boring and flat.
+The acoustic reality of the instruments is far from boring."
+It's a general problem inherent to audio recordings, he contnues.
+"By default, reducing real, 3-dimensional audio events to stereo is anything but neutral.
+By choosing the appropriate equipment, I strive for 3-dimensional essence and impact of an instrument."

-Why not going for 'neutral' sound and shaping the result later?
-"A signal once captured is very limited in what can be done it.
-Missing dimension cannot be overcome later-on.
+Why not going for 'neutral' and shaping the result later?
+"Once captured, a signal is very limited in what can be done to it.
+Missing dimension cannot be overcome after the fact.
 Personally, I think ' The Medium Is The Message' by Marshall McLuhan applies here: The way the samples are recorded, that’s the message.
 So I try to ask myself: What’s the message of the instrument?
-And we try to capture that in a flattering, immediate way.
+How would it sound in a performance?
+And I try to capture that in a flattering, immediate way.
 Hopefully, it strikes you as a player and inspires you in a similar fashion like an original instrument would.
 When playing the samples, my goal is that you're part of the original playing experience."

-To keep track of our goal, we keep monitoring the audio market for the appropriate recording equipment and update our equipment when necessary.
-Recent additions include equipment by DS Audioservice.
+To keep track of that goal, I keep monitoring the audio market for the appropriate recording equipment and update my equipment when necessary.
+Recent additions include equipment by DS-audioservice.